 If you start collecting as early as possible (at age 62), you’ll get 30% less than if you had waited until your full retirement age (based on your birth date).
 If you can delay taking it until age 70, your monthly benefit may be up to 24% more.

 3. Choose the Right Pension Payout

 If you’re lucky enough to have a defined benefit plan, you must decide how to withdraw those assets.
 Should you take a lump-sum payout or annuitize your pension?
 Each option has benefits and disadvantages.
 Pension withdrawal strategies can be complex, so it’s best to consult a financial advisor before making any decisions about retirement withdrawals.
 Your pension withdrawal strategy should also be accounted for in your tax plan.

 Guaranteed retirement income includes Social Security benefits, payouts from pension plans, and annuities.
 Variable retirement income comes from earnings on your investments.
 You’ll need to determine how much guaranteed income you’ll need to cover non-negotiable living expenses (like housing, healthcare, and food).

 Once you’ve determined those costs, you can decide how much variable income is required to pay for your discretionary expenses (such as your hobbies, travel, and entertainment).
 This will help you determine how you allocate your investment portfolio.

 5. Plan for Longevity

-Some options to explore are working longer, maxing out your contributions to retirement plans, and using other types of financial products such as an annuity, which can guarantee an income stream for life.
+Some options to explore are working longer, maxing out your contributions to retirement plans, and using other financial products, such as an annuity, which can guarantee an income stream for life.

-Need help creating a personalized retirement drawdown strategy?
+Get started with an evaluation of your financial plan.
 Click here to schedule a no-cost, no-obligation meeting with one of our advisors.